heroku-examples/slack-approval-app/WORKSHOP_GUIDE.md

 ## Part 3: Set Up Local Development Environment (5 minutes)

-> **⏭️ Skip if you completed Pre-Workshop Setup**: If you already installed Git, Heroku CLI, Python, and cloned the repository, you can skip to Part 4.
+> **⏭️ Skip if you completed Pre-Workshop Setup**: If you already installed Git, Heroku CLI, and Python, you can skip Step 8. **Note**: Step 9 (cloning the repository) is always required, as repository cloning is intentionally done during the workshop.

 ### Step 8: Verify Prerequisites